-PATRICIA WASHBURN (PAT) JUBY (1920-2011)
+PATRICIA (PAT) WASHBURN JUBY (1920-2011)

 Juby was born in Waterville KS and attended Tampa University.
 While in Florida, she was inspired by Rufus Nims and the Sarasota style of Modernist houses championed by Paul Rudolph and others.
 She moved to Raleigh with husband Richard in 1956.
 She was the first woman realtor in Raleigh and recalled, "people didn't take to that too well at first."
 She remained in real estate for nearly 60 years as head of her own firm, Pat Juby, Inc.

-1963 - The Pat Juby Residence I, 3612 Anclote Place, Raleigh.
+1963 - The Pat Juby Residence I, 3612 Anclote Place, Raleigh NC.
 Built by T. R. Spinella.
 Inspired by architect Rufus Nims.
 Sold to John and Patricia Horn in 1965.
-Sold in 2001 to David W. Long, Jr. Sold in 2012 to Nancy R. McBride.
+Sold in 2001 to David W. Long Jr. Sold in 2012 to Nancy R. McBride.
 Sold in 2016 to Frank and Sandra Werner, who did a renovation.
 Sold in 2017 to Gwen and Matthew Sims.
 Sold in 2020 to Tucker A. Idol.

 1964 - The Edward McGregor Stack Residence, 3925 Arrow Drive, Raleigh NC.
 Built by T. R. Spinella.
 Sold to Wayne Lindsley.
 Sold to Arrow Drive Development, LLC.
 Destroyed for commercial development.